 top of page

 April has arrived, signaling the time to celebrate Autism Acceptance Month!
-This month, we encourage everyone to come together to celebrate the history, achievements, experiences, and ongoing systemic challenges of the autistic community.
+This month, we encourage everyone to come together to celebrate the history, achievements, lived experiences, and systemic challenges of the autistic community.

-By challenging ableism and supporting the efforts of autistic activists, you help build a more equitable, inclusive, diverse, and accessible society for all.
-Advocacy also helps autistic individuals to receive access to resources and support.
+By challenging ableism and amplifying autistic-led advocacy, we help build a more equitable, inclusive, diverse, and accessible society for all.
+Effective advocacy also ensures that autistic people in Canada and worldwide gain timely access to autism‑friendly resources, supports, and services.

-Autism is a neurodevelopmental difference and neurodivergence characterized by differences in social communication and unique patterns of behavior and interests.
+Autism is a neurodevelopmental difference and neurodivergence characterized by differences in social communication, sensory processing, and patterns of interest or behaviour.

 Why Acceptance Versus Awareness?

-While many people still use “autism awareness,” many autistic individuals have been wanting a rebrand to “acceptance,” “affirmation,” or “inclusion” instead.
+While many people still use “autism awareness,” many autistic advocates have been wanting a rebrand to “acceptance,” “affirmation,” or “inclusion” instead

-The autistic rights movement is a social justice movement that celebrates the neurodiversity paradigm, which views autism as a natural variation in human cognition, rather than a disease or deficit to be cured.
+The autistic rights movement, a social justice movement rooted in the neurodiversity paradigm, views autism as a natural variation in human cognition.

-Central to this movement is the right to autistic self-determination.
-This means that autistic voices should be at the front and center of all decisions about autism.
+• Autistic self‑determination: Follow "nothing about us without us."
+Autistic voices should be at the front and center of all decisions about autism.
 They should be able to have the final say in the language surrounding autism and whether or not they are autistic.
+Follow "nothing about us without us".

 Despite how prevalent autism is in society, it is still widely misunderstood.